abaitken/CastServer/README.md

 Most solutions are very similar, an app runs on the phone, connects to the reciever.
 Or run a media center which is effectively the reciever.
 This is not what I want.

 I am a software developer and I can do something about this.
-Also I found that I can achieve this with Node.js and get to work with web technologies that I have not previously practiced.

 ## Objective